 Meltdown and Spectre are critical vulnerabilities existing in several modern CPUs.
 Due to these security vulnerabilities, unauthorized users may gain access to supposedly protected memory areas.
 These problems affect most CPUs made by Intel, but also by AMD and ARM, regardless of the operating system in use.

-So far, there are three known variants of this issue:
+So far, there are the following known variants of this issue: